NCIP/gdc-docs/docs/Encyclopedia/pages/GDC_Documentation_Site.md

 # GDC Documentation Site #
 ## Description ##
-The GDC Documentation Site is the official project documentation site of the GDC which provides users with detailed information on GDC tools and data.
+The GDC Documentation Site<sup>1</sup> is the official project documentation site of the GDC which provides users with detailed information on GDC tools and data.

 ## Overview ##